readthedocs/readthedocs.org/docs/tutorial/index.rst

    The Traffic Analytics view explained above gives you a simple overview of how your readers browse your documentation.
-It has the advantage that it stores very little information about your visitors, and therefore it respects their privacy.
+It has the advantage that it stores no identifying information about your visitors, and therefore it respects their privacy.
    However, you might want to get more detailed data by :ref:`enabling Google Analytics <analytics:Enabling Google Analytics on your Project>`.
-   Notice though that we take some extra measures to :ref:`respect user privacy <advertising/advertising-details:analytics>` when they visit projects that have Google Analytics enabled, and this might reduce the number of visitors.
+   Notice though that we take some extra measures to :ref:`respect user privacy <advertising/advertising-details:analytics>` when they visit projects that have Google Analytics enabled, and this might reduce the number of visits counted.

 Finally, you can also download this data for closer inspection.
 To do that, scroll to the bottom of the page